pain-learning/apdp_tools/README.md

 ## Requirements

 Please clone this repo to your machine.
-Create a new conda environment `apdp_tools` with the given requirements (nobuild and explicit also available):
+Create a new conda environment `apdp_tools` with the given requirements (nobuild and explicit also available).
+You can also use enviornment_mac.yml that was tested on macOS:

 ```setup
 conda env create -f environment.yml